MarlBurroW/google-home-notification-gateway/README.md

 ## Network & Localtunnel

-You probably want to GHND be able to receive notifications from outside your local network.
-For this, you need to:
+You probably want GHND to be able to receive notifications from outside your local network.
+For this you need to:

 - Configure a NAT rule on your router/box pointing on the local machine hosting GHND (on the port 3000 if you have not changed it).
 - A static WAN IP address or a DDNS.